sandeeppadhy8099/Healthtracker_project/README.md

 # Healthtracker_project
 A Health Tracker App is a mobile or web-based application that enables users to monitor, record, and analyze various aspects of their physical health and fitness.
+These apps are designed to assist individuals in maintaining a healthy lifestyle by providing insights into their daily activities, eating habits, sleep patterns, and more.
+This document explains in detail how such an app works, covering the architecture, functionalities, technologies involved, and the overall user experience.